 - Place trivet in Instant Pot and pour in the chicken broth, apple cider vinegar, Worcestershire sauce and liquid smoke.

-- Place ribs on their side on the trivet, curled around the inside of the Instant Pot with the top of the top facing outward.
+- Place ribs on their side on the trivet, curled around the inside of the Instant Pot with the topside of the ribs facing outward.
 Secure lid, close vent, and pressure cook (manual on some models) for 28 minutes.

 - When cook time is complete, let pressure naturally release for 10 minutes, the go ahead and release the remaining pressure.

 - Remove lid and carefully remove the ribs with tongs.
 Place ribs on a baking sheet lined with aluminum foil.

 - Liberally rub your favorite BBQ sauce all over the ribs and place under the broiler of the oven for about 5 minutes, or until the sauce had nicely caramelized.